yao19990/eUML/README.md

    - Within `result_final/`, the `rest` folder holds the discarded data that the unsupervised model couldn't classify into any group.

 ---

-This structure is optimized for an Overleaf README and provides clear and organized instructions for setting up and running your clustering project.